vmware-archive/gpdb-broker/sqlserver-broker/README.md

   ...
   ```

-##Managing the broker
+## Managing the broker
 Please refer to [this documentation](https://docs.cloudfoundry.org/services/managing-service-brokers.html) for general information on how to manage service brokers.

-###Creating a service instance
+### Creating a service instance
 Using the broker to create a service instance results in the creation of a new [contained](https://docs.microsoft.com/en-us/sql/relational-databases/databases/contained-databases) database with a random database name.
   ```bash
   cf create-service SqlServer sharedVM aSqlServerService
   ```
-Optionally, users can provide an alpha-numeric name for the database as follows:
+Optionally, users can provide an alphanumeric name for the database as follows:
   ```bash
   cf create-service SqlServer sharedVM aSqlServerService -c '{"db" : "aDatabaseName"}'
   ```
-###Deleting a service instance
+### Deleting a service instance
 Deleting a service instance results in the immediate deletion of the corresponding database.
   ```bash
   cf delete-service aSqlServerService
   ```
-###Binding to a service
+### Binding to a service
 Once a service instance (contained database) has been created, users can bind application to it in the usual fashion.
 The binding process includes the creation of random database-level credentials that are tied to the binding.
   ```bash
   cf bind-service anApplicartion aSqlServerService
   ```
-Optionally, users can provide an alpha-numeric udser names and passwords for the binding as follows:
+Optionally, users can provide an alphanumeric user names and passwords for the binding as follows:
   ```bash
   cf bind-service anApplicartion aSqlServerService -c '{"uid" : "aUserId", "pw" : "aValidSqlServerPassword"}'
   ```
-###Security
+### Security
 Sqlserver-broker is secured via the mechanisms provided via the spring boot cf service broker framework.
 For more information, please see [here](https://github.com/cloudfoundry-community/spring-boot-cf-service-broker#security).